Our Beliefs

 Human Beings

 The Bible teaches that human beings are created gloriously in the image of their creator to enjoy God and live out his purposes in this world.
-Nevertheless, the human race, on account of our first parents, has become estranged from its creator through the overwhelming power of sin.
+Nevertheless, because of the sin of Adam and Eve, humanity has become estranged from its creator through the overwhelming power of sin.
 Left to ourselves, we would not fulfill the magnificent purpose for which we were created, but instead perish forever.

 The Person of Jesus Christ

-Out of God’s sheer love and grace, God the Son took on human flesh in the person of Jesus Christ in order to deliver humanity from its lost condition.
+Out of God’s unfathomable love and grace, God the Son took on human flesh in the person of Jesus Christ to deliver humanity from its lost condition.
 In so doing, Jesus lived a sinless life, obeyed God's law completely, suffered and died on the cross of Calvary, and then was physically raised on the third day.
-He did all this to accomplish the salvation of his people.
+He did all this to demonstrate his great love and accomplish the salvation of his people.

 Faith & Repentance

-Each person can receive this salvation by renouncing their former manner of life and believing in Jesus Christ alone.
-This is not something we earn (by good works), but itself a gift of God’s grace.
-An obedient life (good works) is lived in the power of the Holy Spirit and evidence of the salvation we have freely received by grace.
+Individually, we can receive salvation by renouncing our former manner of life and placing our trust in Jesus Christ alone.
+Salvation is not something we can earn through our good works, but a gift of God’s grace.
+The Holy Spirit then empowers us for good works, and our obedience is evidence of the salvation we have received by grace.

 The Gospel